fullstackseb/fullstackseb/README.md

 Here are some quick facts about myself and my work:

-- 🔭 I’m currently working on creating my personal Trello clone with React
+- 🔭 I’m currently working on creating my own Quiz App with React
 - 🌱 I’m currently learning Node.js and MongoDB
 - 🤔 I’m always looking to learn new skills